-- The school's data

-- Raise online data
+- The school's data - Raise online data

 - Individual assessments

 - In class assessments

 - Reading assessments

 - PUMA, PIRA and SATs assessments

-- SEN assessments including EP and Specialist Teacher reports
+- SEND assessments including EP and Specialist Teacher reports

-Views are gathered in the form of pupils voice on a one page profile and annual review paperwork.
+Views are gathered in the form of pupils completing their own Pupil Passport and annual review paperwork.
 Parents and teaching staff complete their views on the annual review paperwork.
 Termly parent meetings are held after reviewing a pupil's progress.

-Parents are also invited to Educational Psychologist, Specialist Teacher meetings, multidisciplinary meetings and annual reviews.
+Parents are also invited to Educational Psychologist, Specialist Teacher meetings, multidisciplinary meetings, and annual reviews.
 All parental views at these meetings are documented (minutes taken).

-The SENCo along with the class teacher, completes any paperwork sent by paediatricians in order to assist with any diagnosis.

-The SENCo is used for in-class and school based observations.

-The SENCo and teachers also have performance management with feedback by their line manager.
+The SENDCo and teachers also have performance management with feedback by their line manager.
 LSAs have a performance management with feedback on their groups and teaching.

-Regular liaison between teachers and LSAs to evaluate strategies used for lesson planning ensures continuity and progression for all children as well as those with SEN.
+Regular liaison between teachers and LSAs to evaluate strategies used for lesson planning ensures continuity and progression for all children as well as those with SEND.